Qilibi Khan: As khagan

 Emperor Taizong initially settled the Eastern Turk people within Tang borders, but after a failed assassination attempt against him by Ashina Duojishi's son Ashina Jiesheshuai in 639, he changed his mind.
 On 13 August 639, he made Ashina Simo (who was by this point had also been given the imperial clan surname Li and was therefore also known as Li Simo) Yiminishuqilibi Khan (Qilibi Khan) and ordered the settled Turks to follow Qilibi Khan north of the Yellow River to settle between the Great Wall and the Gobi Desert.
-The Turks, fearful of the Xueyantuo – a former Eastern Turkic vassal that had become powerful and taken over the Eastern Turks' former territory – initially refused.
+The Göktürks, fearful of the Xueyantuo – a former Eastern Turkic vassal that had become powerful and taken over the Eastern Turks' former territory – initially refused.
 Emperor Taizong thereafter issued an edict to the Xueyantuo's Zhenzhu Khan, Yi'nan, delivered by his official Guo Siben (郭嗣本), ordering the Xueyantuo not to attack the newly reestablished Eastern Turks.
 Yi'nan, while displeased at the development, initially agreed.
 Emperor Taizong then carried out a formal creation ceremony for Qilibi Khan, presided by the great general Li Xiaogong, and also held an imperial feast in Qilibi Khan's honor.
 He made the Eastern Tujue princes Ashina Zhong (阿史那忠) and Ashina Nishu as Qilibi Khan's assistants.

 In the spring of 641, Qilibi Khan's people finally crossed the Yellow River, and he established his headquarters at Dingxiang (定襄, in modern Hohhot, Inner Mongolia).
 He was said to have 30,000 households, 40,000 troops, and 90,000 warhorses.
 He submitted a petition to Emperor Taizong, stating:

 I have received blessings that I did not deserve, and I lead this tribe as its chief.
 I hope that for generations, we will continue to serve as a watchdog outside the empire's north door, guarding it.
 But we are still currently weak, and if Xueyantuo should attack us, we might not be able to stand.
 If that happens, I request permission to withdraw within the Great Wall.